Malott Family Research Apprenticeship Program

 What kinds of research projects can I expect to be working on over the summer?

 Recent apprentices have worked with zoo researchers in the Lincoln Park Zoo’s Urban Wildlife Institute and the Population Management Center.
-Examples of past projects have included studying the impacts of roads and waterways on bat activity, mapping the biodiversity of the Nature Boardwalk, and analyzing the relationship between litter size and first-year mortality in the Geoffrey’s Marmoset.
+Examples of past projects have included studying the impacts of roads and waterways on bat activity, mapping the biodiversity of Nature Boardwalk, and analyzing the relationship between litter size and first-year mortality in the Geoffrey’s marmoset.

 Will there be an interview?